 This type of allegation will usually involve a breach of both an implied warranty or breach of express warranty.

 Product liability lawsuits are not always easy to prove as this is a difficult area of law.
-They often require the attorney to work with scientific and expert witnesses to help convince the court that the defendant should be held responsible for the harm to the injured party.
+They often require product liability attorneys to work with scientific and expert witnesses to help convince the court that the defendant should be held responsible for the harm to the injured party.
 However, they will usually result in high settlements because the plaintiff is most often seriously injured.